FritjoffS/pdf_to_text/README.md

 ## Requirements

-- Python 3.6+
+- Python 3.9
+- Conda (for environment management)
 - KivyMD
 - PyPDF2

-## Installation
+## Environment Setup

+We use Conda to manage the project environment.
+Follow these steps to set up your environment:

+1. Make sure you have Conda installed.
+If not, download and install it from [Anaconda](https://www.anaconda.com/products/distribution) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html).

-1. Clone this repository:
+2. Clone this repository:

 git clone https://github.com/yourusername/pdf-to-text-converter.git

-2. Navigate to the project directory:
+3. Navigate to the project directory:

 cd pdf-to-text-converter

-3. Install the required packages:

-pip install kivymd PyPDF2
+4. Create the Conda environment:

+conda env create -f environment.yml

+5. Activate the environment:

+conda activate pdf_converter_env

+## Installation

+Once you have set up and activated the Conda environment, you don't need to install the packages separately as they are already included in the environment.

 ## Usage

+1. Ensure your Conda environment is activated:

+conda activate pdf_converter_env

-1. Run the application:
+2. Run the application:

 python main.py

-2. Use the "Select PDF" button to choose a PDF file from your system.
+3. Use the "Select PDF" button to choose a PDF file from your system.

-3. Click the "Convert to Text" button to convert the selected PDF to text.
+4. Click the "Convert to Text" button to convert the selected PDF to text.

-4. The application will display a success message with the path of the output text file, or an error message if something goes wrong.
+5. The application will display a success message with the path of the output text file, or an error message if something goes wrong.

 ## How it works